 Great, moving on.

 If users decide to log into your program whether you require it or not, then their progress will be saved.
 However, you should also consider whether you need to ensure that the settings are set (as described above) so that a login screen pops up whenever users start your program.
-That way, they're immediately given an option to login and pick right back up from where they left off (the *login keyword on its own without the settings set to ask for a login at the beginning, doesn't effectively help the user return to their saved progress).
+That way, they're immediately given an option to login and pick right back up from where they left off (i.e., if their progress from the last time they were in the program was saved, but they don't log in the next time they open the program, then it doesn't do them any good).

 Lists